hiperiondev/hpsdr-p1-rpitx/README.md

 #### TODO:
 - ~~Put all configures on config file~~ -> [DONE]
 - Add hardware LPF and HPF filters selector
+- - Add configuration for bands
+- - Add selector for gpio
+- - Add selector for i2c
 - Move librpitx to UIO driver